 Mushrooms are a complicated food group.
 These edible fungi are a staple in many dishes and grow wild in our yards, gardens, and parks, and yet we hear so many stories about mushroom foraging gone wrong.
 But what about dogs?
+Can dogs eat mushrooms?
 Do they have the same reactions to mushrooms as we do?

 If you’ve ever contemplated slipping your dog a mushroom, or have seen your dog nibbling on a mushroom in your yard, you’ve probably asked yourself these questions.